 Rope lights are good for accent or task lighting, though you can also string up a bunch if you want to use them for general purposes.
-Their best used under shelving to light up various materials or in dark corners and cabinets that are hard to see inside.
+They are best used under shelving to light up various materials or in dark corners and cabinets that are hard to see.

 LED strip lights are a popular smart home addition and one way to make your garage stand out.
-They aren’t ideal for general lighting, but they’re incredibly versatile for task and accent uses.
+They aren’t ideal for general lighting but are incredibly versatile for task and accent uses.

 LED strips can run up the sides of your garage door for a showy entrance or line your workbench for added visibility.
-If you made an effort to put in a showroom quality floor for your treasured ride, colored LED strips can be the perfect highlight.
+If you tried to put in a showroom-quality floor for your treasured ride, colored LED strips can be the perfect highlight.

 Other Light Options

-Other accent lighting options include pendants and track lighting, both of which are excellent ways to shine a spotlight on specific areas of your garage.
-There are plenty of standalone motion sensor lights or security packages that can integrate with your existing lighting setup.
+Other accent lighting options include pendants and track lighting, which are excellent ways to spotlight specific areas of your garage.
+Plenty of standalone motion sensor lights or security packages can integrate with your existing lighting setup.